 5. LA&S 470 Job Search Skills for Liberal Arts & Sciences Majors

-Internships offer great experience.
-But like Lena Dunham, after graduation your circumstances have changed.
+Leslie Knope wasn’t always the confident, powerful politician we know today.
+She started out just like you, a student trying to figure out their life and find a job.
 This online, 1 credit hour course, can help you learn how to talk up your liberal arts skills and get started on your career path.

 This course is designed to introduce students to the fundamentals of planning and organizing job search strategies.
 Emphasis is placed on practical application of employment search tools for post-graduation employment or graduate school admission, stressing the value of the arts and sciences degree in the labor market.

 Note: These classes are offered across all semesters.
 Check out the schedule of classes to see what’s available in upcoming semesters.